Easy 2-Ingredient Biscuit Recipe

 Step Five: Roll Out Dough

-Sprinkle with flour so the dough is not sticky, as needed.
-Then roll out the biscuit dough 1/2 inch thick with a floured rolling pin.
+Sprinkle with flour, as needed, to prevent the dough from sticking.
+Then, roll out the biscuit dough 1/2 inch thick with a floured rolling pin.
 Cut out the biscuits and place them on a greased cookie sheet.

 Roll out the biscuit dough